XavierFabregat/throxy-tha/README.md

 - **Multi-step Reasoning**: Chain multiple AI calls to validate and cross-reference signals
 - **Confidence Scoring**: More sophisticated scoring that factors in source credibility and recency
 - **Signal Categorization**: Automatic tagging of signal urgency/importance for sales prioritization
-- **Testing**: Robust testing of key functionalities to make scaling and mantaining the code much easier.

 ### User Experience Improvements